rvergis/py2dag/README.md

 This generates `plan.json`, `plan.pseudo`, and if `--html` is used, `plan.html`.

+- Function name: By default the tool auto-detects a suitable function in the file.
+To target a specific function, pass `--func NAME`.

 ### Offline HTML (no internet)

 `plan.html` references d3 and dagre-d3 from CDNs.
 To view graphs fully offline, download those files and place them next to `plan.html`, then edit the two `<script>` tags in `py2dag/export_dagre.py` to point at your local copies.